Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path to an existing and readable file containing the targets and authorization tokens.

-    -n
-      Alias of --no-prompt.
+    --unused

+		Delete all routes which are not used by any application.
+		Cannot be used together with named routes.

     -o
       Alias of --organization.

 .. _command-routes:

   stackato routes
-    List all available routes.
+    List all available routes in the specified space, or all.
 This is a Stackato 3 specific command.

     .. raw:: html